awsdocs/aws-cloudformation-user-guide/doc_source/troubleshooting.md

 ### Update rollback failed<a name="troubleshooting-errors-update-rollback-failed"></a>

-A dependent resource cannot return to its original state, causing the rollback to fail \(`UPDATE_ROLLBACK_FAILED` state\)\.
+A dependent resource can't return to its original state, causing the rollback to fail \(`UPDATE_ROLLBACK_FAILED` state\)\.
 For example, you might have a stack that is rolling back to an old database instance that was deleted outside of AWS CloudFormation\.
 Because AWS CloudFormation doesn't know the database was deleted, it assumes that the database instance still exists and attempts to roll back to it, causing the update rollback to fail\.

 Depending on the cause of the failure, you can manually fix the error and continue the rollback\.
 By continuing the rollback, you can return your stack to a working state \(the `UPDATE_ROLLBACK_COMPLETE` state\), and then try to update the stack again\.
 The following list describes solutions to common errors that cause update rollback failures:
 +